Nancy Huston

-Nancy Louise Huston, OC (born September 16, 1953) is a Canadian novelist and essayist, a longtime resident of France, who writes primarily in French and translates her own works into English.
+Nancy Louise Huston (born September 16, 1953) is a Canadian novelist and essayist, a longtime resident of France, who writes primarily in French and translates her own works into English.

 Biography

 Huston was born in Calgary, Alberta, Canada, the city in which she lived until age fifteen, at which time her family moved to Wilton, New Hampshire, where she attended High Mowing School.
 She studied at Sarah Lawrence College in New York City, where she was given the opportunity to spend a year of her studies in Paris.
 Arriving in Paris in 1973, Huston obtained a master's degree from the École des hautes études en sciences sociales, writing a thesis on swear words under the supervision of Roland Barthes.

 She was the second wife of Bulgarian-French historian and philosopher Tzvetan Todorov, with whom she had two children, daughter Léa and son Sacha; she and Todorov divorced in 2014.
-Huston now shares her life with Swiss painter Guy Oberson.
+From 2013 to 2020, Huston was in a relationship with Swiss painter Guy Oberson, with whom she also collaborated artistically.